 Mini-DV Playback Device

-Since you can’t pop in a mini-DV tape into a computer and play it directly from there, you would need a mini-DV playback device.
+Since you can’t pop in a mini-DV tape into a computer or a mini-DV converter and play it directly from there, you would need a mini-DV playback device.

 The best mini-DV device available to you, as you would have already known is your mini-DV camcorder.

-But what if you don’t have a mini-DV camcorder at hand or are saddled with a faulty camcorder?
+But what if you don’t have a mini-DV video camera at hand or are saddled with a faulty unit?

 mini-DV to Digital Conversion Service

-The obvious solution is to use a mini-DV to digital conversion service in your neighbourhood.
+The obvious solution is to use a mini-DV tape to digital conversion service in your neighborhood.

-Two things can be holding you back from resorting to such an option.
+Two things may be holding you back from resorting to such an option.

 First, you may not want to trust your precious family memories with a third party.